Skoltech-CHR/DeepField/vnc/README.md

 export DISPLAY=:2
 ```

 ### After this step our server is set up.
 Let's connect to it remotely.
-Connect to server by ssh with username/password (testuser/testpass for our example)
+Server creates display accessible by 5900 + {n} port, where n - is the number of display, selected by vncserver.
+In our example DISPLAY=2 so the port will be 5902.
+Connect to server by ssh with username/password (testuser/testpass for our example).
 ```
-ssh testuser@145.15.42.45 -L 5901:localhost:5901
+ssh testuser@145.15.42.45 -L 5902:localhost:5902
 ```
 > Reminder: IP 145.15.42.45 is an example IP.
 User you server IP or hostname.
-> Note: this command will forward server port 5901 to your PC local port 5901
+> Note: this command will forward server port 5902 to your PC local port 5902

 ### Install Turbo VNC Viewer on your machine (https://sourceforge.net/projects/turbovnc/files/2.2.6/)

 ### Run Turbo VNC Viewer and set as "VNC server" the following:
 ```
-"VNC server": localhost:5901
+"VNC server": localhost:5902
 Password:     vncpass
 ```